ThundR67/straf/README.md

     UserID int
     Username string `unique:"true"` // You can use unique tag to define if a field would be unique Extra UserExtra
-}
+    Password string `exclude:"true"` //You can use exclude tag to exclude a field }